- 25 Nov 2022

 - The Bulk operations overview page appears

-- Navigate to the different versions and languages available in your project using the respective drop-down at the top
+- Navigate to the different versions and languages available in your project using the respective dropdown at the top

 - You can filter the articles with the below options: